eggressive/eu5-strategy-agent/docs/CONFIGURATION.md

 - OpenRouter (depends on model)
 - Together.ai (Llama 3.1)

-**Test before production** - try a few queries with each provider to verify function calling works reliably.
+**Test before use** - try a few queries with each provider to verify function calling works reliably.

 ### Switching Between Providers